0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 Timeline: Tuesday Afternoon (After School).
 Location: Back Alley near Kuoh Academy / The Park.

-## ‎4.1 The Live Test (The Ugly Truth)
+## 4.1 The Live Test (The Ugly Truth)
-‎Ren didn't go straight to the park.
+Ren didn't go straight to the park.
 He needed to know if his power of decay worked on flesh in a real combat scenario.
 A tree doesn't fight back; people do.
 And unlike the legends he admired, he didn't have the luxury of honor.
-‎He found a group of three thugs from a neighboring technical high school harassing a Kendo club junior in a narrow alleyway.
+He found a group of three thugs from a neighboring technical high school harassing a Kendo club junior in a narrow alleyway.

-‎Ren: "Hey.
+Ren: "Hey.
 Leave him alone."
-‎Thug Leader: "Hah?
+Thug Leader: "Hah?
 You want to play hero, Kuoh-boy?"

-‎The leader swung a metal baseball bat with intent to break bones. ‎Ren didn't dodge.
-He stepped in, his mind shifting into the cold, analytical state of the Mercenary. ‎Ren's Thought: Focus on the Cold.
+The leader swung a metal baseball bat with intent to break bones.
+Ren didn't dodge.
+He stepped in, his mind shifting into the cold, analytical state of the Mercenary.
+Ren's Thought: Focus on the Cold.
 Reject the kinetic energy.
-Accept the Void. ‎He caught the barrel of the bat with his open left hand.
+Accept the Void.
+He caught the barrel of the bat with his open left hand.

-‎[Technique: Void Dampening]
+[Technique: Void Dampening]

-‎The bat didn't stop with a sharp impact; it felt like it hit a pool of deep tar.
+The bat didn't stop with a sharp impact; it felt like it hit a pool of deep tar.
 The momentum just... died.
-The vibration vanished instantly. ‎The thug blinked, trying to pull the bat back, but it felt stuck in gravity.
+The vibration vanished instantly.
+The thug blinked, trying to pull the bat back, but it felt stuck in gravity.

 "What the—?"

-‎Ren clenched his right fist.
+Ren clenched his right fist.
 He didn't just harden it; he filled the space around his knuckles with Entropy.
 He pivoted his hips, executing a flawless karate reverse punch.
-‎Thump. ‎He struck the thug in the solar plexus.
+Thump.
+He struck the thug in the solar plexus.
-‎It wasn't a satisfying smack of skin on skin.
-It was a wet, muffled thud. ‎The thug’s eyes rolled back.
+It wasn't a satisfying smack of skin on skin.
+It was a wet, muffled thud.
+The thug’s eyes rolled back.
 He collapsed instantly, retching bile.
 Where Ren had hit him, the skin wasn't just bruised; it was grey and cold to the touch, as if the life force had been sucked out of the tissue.

-‎Thug 2: "You bastard!"
+Thug 2: "You bastard!"

-‎The second thug charged, throwing a wild haymaker. ‎Ren didn't panic.
+The second thug charged, throwing a wild haymaker.
+Ren didn't panic.
 He slipped the punch using Void Sense—sensing the empty space in the attacker's guard.
 He weaved inside.
-‎Ren: Martial Arts plus Decay.
+Ren: Martial Arts plus Decay.
 Combine them.
-‎Ren used a palm strike to the thug's shoulder joint.
+Ren used a palm strike to the thug's shoulder joint.

-‎[Technique: Withering Palm]
+[Technique: Withering Palm]

-‎Pop. ‎The thug screamed not because the bone broke, but because the muscle suddenly lost all tension.
-His arm went dead, hanging limp and grey at his side. ‎Ren followed up with a leg sweep, but he coated his shin in the Void.
+Pop.
+The thug screamed not because the bone broke, but because the muscle suddenly lost all tension.
+His arm went dead, hanging limp and grey at his side.
+Ren followed up with a leg sweep, but he coated his shin in the Void.
 When he connected with the thug's ankles, it didn't just trip him; it sapped the strength from his legs.
 The thug hit the ground and couldn't stand back up.

-‎Thug 3: (Backing away, trembling) "What... what did you do to them?"
+Thug 3: (Backing away, trembling) "What... what did you do to them?"

-‎Ren looked at the last standing thug.
+Ren looked at the last standing thug.
 He didn't raise his fists.
 He just projected his Presence—or rather, the lack of it.
 The Nurarihyon style of fear.

-‎Ren: "Leave.
+Ren: "Leave.
 Before you rot."

-‎The third thug scrambled over his friends and ran, screaming. ‎Ren looked at his hands.
+The third thug scrambled over his friends and ran, screaming.
+Ren looked at his hands.
 No pain.
 No nausea.
 The Darkness felt natural now, like a second skin.

-‎Ren: "Issei gets a cool dragon claw.
+Ren: "Issei gets a cool dragon claw.
 I get the poison.
 Figures."

-‎He turned to the Kendo junior he had saved.
-Ideally, this was the part where the victim thanked the hero. ‎But the boy was pressed against the brick wall, his face pale, staring at the grey, necrotic bruise on the leader's chest.
+He turned to the Kendo junior he had saved.
+Ideally, this was the part where the victim thanked the hero.
+But the boy was pressed against the brick wall, his face pale, staring at the grey, necrotic bruise on the leader's chest.

-‎Kendo Junior: "You... you're a monster..."
+Kendo Junior: "You... you're a monster..."

-‎The boy didn't say thank you.
+The boy didn't say thank you.
 He grabbed his bag and ran away, terrified of his savior.
-‎Ren stood alone in the alley.
+Ren stood alone in the alley.
 He didn't feel hurt.
 He just felt Validated.

-‎Ren: "I'm not a Hero.
+Ren: "I'm not a Hero.
 I'm the thing that scares the bad guys."

-‎## 4.2 The Meeting (The Park)
+## 4.2 The Meeting (The Park)
-‎​Ren washed his hands in a public fountain, though there was no blood to wash off.
+​Ren washed his hands in a public fountain, though there was no blood to wash off.
 He met Issei at the park bench.

-‎
-‎​Issei: "Ren!
+​Issei: "Ren!
 There you are!
 You missed the arcade!"
-‎​Ren: "Had to run an errand.
+​Ren: "Had to run an errand.
 So, the Fallen Angels are active?"
-‎​Issei: "Yeah.
+​Issei: "Yeah.
 I can feel... something.
 My Gauntlet keeps twitching."

-‎
-‎​Then, she appeared.
+​Then, she appeared.
 Asia Argento tripped out of the bushes, landing face-first.
-‎"Ouchie..."
+"Ouchie..."
-‎​Issei blushed immediately, his hero complex kicking in.
+​Issei blushed immediately, his hero complex kicking in.
 "A nun?
 She's cute!"
-‎​Ren looked at her.
+​Ren looked at her.
 He activated his Observation (Void Sense).
 To Ariel (in the other timeline), she looked like a beacon of Kindness.
 To Ren, she looked like a Hollow Shell. ​Ren's Perspective: He didn't see a golden aura.
 He saw a girl who had no tether to the world.
 She felt like she was already dead, just waiting for gravity to realize it.
 She’s just like me, Ren realized with a jolt of sympathy.
 She doesn't belong here.

-‎
-## ‎4.​3 The Interaction (Veritas)
+## 4.​3 The Interaction (Veritas)
-‎​Issei helped her up.
+Issei helped her up.
-‎"Are you okay?
+"Are you okay?
 I'm Hyoudou Issei!" ​
-‎Asia smiled, but Ren saw the cracks in it.
+Asia smiled, but Ren saw the cracks in it.
-‎"I am Asia Argento.
+"I am Asia Argento.
 I am lost." ​

-‎
-‎Ren stepped forward.
+Ren stepped forward.
 He didn't try to be cool.
 He spoke softly, his voice devoid of Issei's naive optimism.
-‎

 Ren: "You're not just lost on the map, are you?"
-‎

 ​Asia looked at him, startled.
 She saw Ren’s eyes—dark, tired, and brutally honest.
-‎

 Asia: "I... pardon?"
-‎​Ren: "You have the eyes of someone who is waiting to be punished."
+​Ren: "You have the eyes of someone who is waiting to be punished."
-‎​Issei elbowed Ren.
+​Issei elbowed Ren.
 "Dude!
 Don't be creepy!
 She's a nun!"
-‎​Ren: "I'm being honest, Issei.
+​Ren: "I'm being honest, Issei.
 Look at her.
 No luggage.
 No phone.
 Walking into a Devil-controlled territory alone.
 Asia, who sent you here?"
-‎​Asia shrank back.
+Asia shrank back.
 "I...
 I follow the Lord's guidance."
-‎​Ren: "The Lord doesn't send sheep into a wolf den without a shepherd.
+​Ren: "The Lord doesn't send sheep into a wolf den without a shepherd.
 Someone is using you as bait."
-‎

 ​Asia began to tremble.
 Ren sighed.
 He hated being right.
 He reached out with his hand and gently patted her head.
 He was careful to suppress the Void, offering only human warmth.
-‎

 Ren: "It's okay.
 I'm used to being bait too."
-‎

 ​Asia looked up at him.
 For the first time, her smile reached her eyes.
 It wasn't a "Saintly" smile; it was a lonely girl finding another lonely soul.
-‎

 Asia: "You are very kind, mister..."
-‎​Ren: "Ren.
+​Ren: "Ren.
 Just Ren.
 The guy in the background."

 ## 4.​4 The Shadow on the Hill
 ​They walked her to the church.
 Ren walked behind them, scanning the tree line.
 He didn't sense "Killing Intent."
 He sensed Empty Spaces in the foliage where birds weren't singing.